Danielo-B/dsp/lessons/command_line/command_line_lecture.md

 ```

 > What changed?
+> The byte size for files have been abbreviated by adding K to denote thousands or number of Kilobytes.

 If instead copying we just want to change the name of a file, we can do: